PumpkinPounder/Pumpkin-Upload-It/README.md

 ## 🎞 Media Scanning

-Pumpkin Uploader can scan video files for:
+Pumpkin Upload It can scan video files for:

 - Resolution group
 - Exact resolution